qpe-y9d37y/urika/README.md

 ## Introduction

+Urika is a small TV Entertainment System to be able to access streaming services such as Netflix, Disney+ from a simplified interface.
+It can run on old computers with low performances.

 ## Setup

 To setup the entertainment system you need a minimal debian 10 fresh installation (it might work on other debian-like distributions but hasn't been tested).